Nova Scotia mines a rich future

 Nova Scotia boasts competitive advantages over many global jurisdictions, including our extensive infrastructure that includes roads, railway, mobile communication, access to global markets via international air service, and deep-water, ice-free ports.
 Nova Scotia is and will continue to be a solid player in mining with its inherent advantages and we continue to build on that success as we build on investment and trade opportunities.

-According to the Department of Natural Resources (DNR), the mineral industry in Nova Scotia is dominated by the production of industrial minerals and structural materials.
+The mineral industry in Nova Scotia is dominated by the production of industrial minerals and structural materials.
 The province produces gypsum, anhydrite, salt, coal, aggregate, limestone, silica sand, quartz, dimension stone (marble, slate, sandstone, granite) and peat.
 Production of commodities such as coal, salt, anhydrite, limestone and silica sand have remained relatively consistent in recent years.

 There are currently 10 active mining operations in Nova Scotia.
 Here are highlights of some of our strongest mining opportunities in the province: